jaspector

 The same Planning Commission building permit forms and procedures used for McDuffie County are also used for Thomson.
 Public materials indicate permits are required for construction, additions, repairs, alterations / remodels, moved structures, demolition, signs, accessory structures, pools, land disturbance, and separate electrical, plumbing, and mechanical work.
 In the historic district, a Certificate of Appropriateness must be approved before a building permit issues for covered exterior work.

-Typical processing time is No public standard building permit turnaround was found; historic district staff review may be prompt for smaller projects, while larger historic projects may require a public hearing.
+Building permit processing times in Thomson, GA typically run No public standard building permit turnaround was found; historic district staff review may be prompt for smaller projects, while larger historic projects may require a public hearing.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Thomson, GA.
 The following work is generally exempt: Painting is expressly excluded from the Thomson Historic Preservation District Certificate of Appropriateness requirement..
 Note: No public Thomson-specific exempt-work list for ordinary building permits was found in the materials reviewed.
+When in doubt, confirm with the local building department before starting work.